 In 2014 I went through lay teacher training through the Richard Hunn Association for Ch’an Studies.
 I took the Mahayana Precepts from the Brahmajala Sutra and became a teacher in the Tsaotung Ch’an tradition.

 In 2018 I was recognized as a Dharma Teacher in the Dharma Winds Zen Order, an online network of Zen hermitages.

 I didn’t realize I was a teacher until people started asking me to teach.
 That’s how it goes sometimes.
 While I’ve gone through several traditional certification systems, I also think such things are becoming increasingly irrelevant in the modern world.
 The truth is everyone can be a teacher and as students we should just be learning from everyone.
 I think the future of Buddhism is more Community-Centered and less Master-Student Centered.
 I see myself as more of a tutor than a teacher, just pointing the way and trying to inspire.
 I am a certified Meditation Teacher and more and more often it seems like that’s what people want and need, rather than really traditional Buddhist philosophical teachings.

-I practice what I call Hermit Zen, meaning I spread my teachings around whenever I can, rather than trying to build a temple, start a community, or attract students.
+I practice what I call Hermit Dharma, meaning I spread my teachings around whenever I can, rather than trying to build a temple, start a community, or attract students.
 I want to share my practice with simplicity, sincerity and humility but I don’t offer all the services that a Buddhist temple may offer.
 I consider myself in the tradition of Zen lunatics like Han Shan and Ikkyu.